aettic/slither/readme.md

 - [ ] Add Scarecrow to descriptions of the garden / prairieBackyard
 - [ ] Build a way to light the candles in the study with the matches, so they stay lit
 - [ ] Build NPC objects with interactive dialogue capacity (model after combat)
+- [ ] Burn down barn with matches?
+- [ ] Clean up code redundancy, especially in zones
 - [ ] Look into combining all possible movements into one function - pc.moveTo(Zone) or something
 - [ ] Redesign doSomething choices to ALWAYS include moving backwards as number 1.
+- [ ] Redesign menus to always include a movement option which opens a move menu for each room

 #### Done
 - [x] Actually use item.py before getting too carried away